echeyne/bcatlas-analytics/README.md

 <h3>Configuration</h3>
 This project can be forked and then configured according to Apache Tomcat's web specification: https://tomcat.apache.org/tomcat-7.0-doc/appdev/deployment.html
 Database connection information must be included in WEB-INF/class/config.properties.
+A PostgreSQL database with a PostGIS plugin must be used.
+Data from the Canadian Census and National Household Survey can be downloaded from http://open.canada.ca/.

 <h3>File Specification</h3>
 <h4>lib</h4>